* Stocks set for fifth straight session of gains

 * Netflix leads gains on S&P 500

-* November manufacturing and housing data beat expectations Indexes up: Dow 0.3%, S&P and Nasdaq 0.1% (For a live blog on the U.S. stock market, click or type LIVE/ in a news window)
+* Dow & S&P up 0.1%, Nasdaq flat (For a live blog on the U.S. stock market, click or type LIVE/ in a news window)

-The S&P 500 touched a record high for the fourth straight session and was set to build on its 27% gain this year, which was driven by expectations of a U.S.-China trade deal, a dovish Federal Reserve and upbeat economic indicators.
+The S&P 500 edged to a record high for the fourth straight session and was set to build on its 27% gain this year, driven mainly by expectations of a U.S.-China trade deal, a dovish Federal Reserve and upbeat economic indicators.

-Data from the Fed showed manufacturing output rose more than expected in November, as General Motors’ workers ending a strike boosted automobile production.
+Reinforcing confidence in the U.S. economy, data from the Federal Reserve showed manufacturing output rose more than expected in November, as the end of a strike at General Motors plants boosted auto production.

-While there is no major economic news due this week, a historic vote in the U.S. House of Representatives that is likely to result in the impeachment of President Donald Trump, poses another risk for investment decisions in the run-up to the 2020 election.
+While there is no major economic news due this week, a historic vote in the U.S. House of Representatives, likely to result in the impeachment of President Donald Trump, poses another risk for investment decisions in the run-up to the 2020 election.

-Advancing issues outnumbered decliners for a 1.70-to-1 ratio on the NYSE and a 1.14-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners for a 1.54-to-1 ratio on the NYSE and a 1.05-to-1 ratio on the Nasdaq.

-The S&P index recorded 37 new 52-week highs and no new low, while the Nasdaq recorded 119 new highs and 41 new lows.
-(Reporting by Uday Sampath and Abhishek Manikandan in Bengaluru; Editing by Maju Samuel and Shounak Dasgupta)
+The S&P index recorded 33 new 52-week highs and no new low, while the Nasdaq recorded 85 new highs and 29 new lows.
+(Reporting by Uday Sampath in Bengaluru; Editing by Shounak Dasgupta)